 How are donors screened?

 Egg donors go through a thorough screening process in order to select qualified candidates and help ensure that information provided about the donor’s medical history and health status is accurate.
-The process includes a medical evaluation (including an examination of reproductive organs and blood tests to check hormone levels), genetic screening, STD and drug testing, and psychological counseling.
+The process includes a medical evaluation (including an examination of reproductive organs and blood tests to check hormone levels), genetic screening, STI, nicotine, and drug testing, and psychological counseling.
 You can learn more about how egg donors are screened in our article here.

 Where are donor eggs available and how long does it take to obtain them?